Functions on Antipower Prefix Lengths of the Thue-Morse Word: Introduction

-This word ends up being very useful in a variety of fields, such as combinatorics, economics \cite{PALACIOS-HUERTA}, game theory \cite{Cooper}, and analytic number theory \cite{AlloucheCohen}.
-Various sequences and constants relating to the Thue-Morse sequence have also been studied, such as the Thue-Morse constant which has been proven to be transcendental \cite{Dekking,Mahler}.
+The Thue-Morse word is known to be very useful in a variety of fields, such as combinatorics, economics \cite{PALACIOS-HUERTA}, game theory \cite{Cooper}, and analytic number theory \cite{AlloucheCohen}.
+Various sequences and constants relating to the Thue-Morse sequence have also been studied in detail \cite{Dekking,Mahler}.

-Because the Thue-Morse word contains no $3$-powers, looking at $k$-powers in the Thue-Morse word is not as interesting as looking at what are called $k$-antipowers, first introduced by Fici, Restivo, Silva, and Zamboni \cite{OrigPaper}.
+The Thue-Morse word is known to be \textit{overlap-free}, meaning that for all finite words $x, y$ such that $x$ is nonempty, the word $xyxyx$ is never a contiguous subword of $\textbf{t}$ \cite{Thue}.
+This condition implies that $\textbf{t}$ does not contain any $3$-powers as contiguous subwords, since letting $y$ be the empty word tells us that $xxx$ can never be a contiguous subword of $\textbf{t}.$ Because the Thue-Morse word contains no $3$-powers as contiguous subwords, looking at $k$-powers in the Thue-Morse word is not as interesting as looking at what are called $k$-antipowers, first introduced by Fici, Restivo, Silva, and Zamboni \cite{OrigPaper}.